-Listen to this episode for detailed answers; to read my suggestions and check out the key links for this episode, including the link to joining the FREE Streamline Your Mornings back-to-school challenge starting in early September, go to weturnedoutokay.com/174… Enjoy the show!
+Listen to this episode for detailed answers; to read my suggestions and check out the key links for this episode, go to weturnedoutokay.com/174… Enjoy the show!

 The bottom line on who’s responsible for the children’s behavior, even when they are overtired and/or frustrated… It’s the children who are responsible for their own behavior.
 Always, even when they’ve been dragged into a situation that isn’t ideal.

 When you think about how many times, as a grown-up, you feel stuck in a frustrating situation, sometimes when you haven’t had enough sleep – chances are good that you don’t turn to the person behind you in line and say something mean, or start an argument with them (I hope not : )

 Even when we know it’s our fault, we need to hold children to the expectation that ultimately they are responsible for their own behavior.
 The earlier we do this, the better they get at it.

 During our conversation, Jen made a discovery – her daughter only screams like this when it’s time to finish up, very specifically, with screen time.
 Armed with this knowledge, we discuss how she can make this particular transition go more smoothly.